icoretech/autopathcomment/README.md

 ## Known Issues / Limitations

-- **Multi-root Workspaces**: If you use multiple workspace roots, the file path is determined relative to the first matching workspace folder.
-If you have nested or overlapping folders, the extension may not behave as expected.
+- **Multi-root Workspaces**: The file path is determined relative to the first workspace folder whose filesystem path prefixes the document.
+Nested or overlapping folders may require custom settings.
-- **Large Files**: The extension does not differentiate between text and binary files.
-If you open and save very large files, insertion still occurs (though typically with minimal overhead).
+- **Binary / Generated Files**: The extension does not discriminate between text and non-text files.
+Exclude generated artifacts via VS Code settings if needed.
-- **Shebang**: Currently, if a shebang (`#!...`) is detected, the extension *skips* inserting the comment.
-This is to avoid breaking executable scripts.
+- **Comment Syntax**: Only single-line comment prefixes are supported.
+Add a custom mapping in settings if your language uses a different single-line token.

+## Development

+- Install dependencies: `npm install` (also configures the local `commit-msg` hook for Conventional Commits).
+- Build once: `npm run compile`
+- Continuous build: `npm run watch`
+- Run tests (VS Code integration via `@vscode/test-cli`): `npm test`
+- Full check (types + lint + tests): `npm run check`

 ## Contributing

 1. Fork and clone the repo.
+2. Run `npm install` (sets up commit hooks locally).
-2. Create a new branch for your feature or bugfix.
+3. Create a new branch for your feature or bugfix.
-3. Open a pull request describing your changes.
+4. Open a pull request describing your changes.

 ## License